 Depending on your travel habits, it certainly could.
 Specifically, if you’re someone who would otherwise pay cash for premium class flights or five-star hotels and resorts, then it might well be a good deal to buy points at a discount and use those points to book your desired flight, instead of paying the full retail rate.

-A one-way business class ticket from Canada to South Africa can run you $3,000; alternatively, you can take advantage of Alaska’s sweet spot with Cathay Pacific by buying 62,500 Alaska miles and using those miles to book Cathay Pacific business class to Johannesburg with a free stopover in Hong Kong.
+A one-way business class ticket from Canada to South Africa can easily run you upwards of $4,000 (CAD); alternatively, you can take advantage of Alaska’s sweet spot with Cathay Pacific by buying 62,500 Alaska miles and using those miles to book Cathay Pacific business class to Johannesburg with a free stopover in Hong Kong.

-If you bought those miles during one of Alaska’s 50% bonus promotions, you’d only spend US$1,241, or about $1,672, which is a significant discount compared to buying a full-fare business class ticket.
+If you bought those miles during one of Alaska’s 50% bonus promotions, you’d only spend $1,241 (USD), or about $1,660 (CAD), which is a significant discount compared to buying a full-fare business class ticket.

 Of course, you’ll need to make sure that there’s award availability on your desired flights before you pursue this strategy, so it’s best to check for availability first before making a major points purchase like this.